tikv/website/content/docs/5.1/reference/glossary.md

 ### Placement driver (PD)

-The TiKV placement driver is the cluster manager of TiKV, which periodically and automatically balances workload and data storage across nodes by moving Regions.
-This process is called **auto-sharding**.
+The Placement Driver (PD) is the cluster manager of TiKV.
+It periodically records the cluster information, makes decisions to move/split/merge TiKV Regions across nodes according to the application workload and storage capacities.
+This process is called **scheduling**.

 ### Peer